 These incredible places are two of the best hidden gems in Colorado.

-Where to Stay in Carbondale: The Dandelion Inn or rent the 8th Street Retreat vacation home.
+Where to Stay in Carbondale: Stay in a vacation home – the 8th Street Retreat and this tiny house close to downtown are great options.
 For camping, try Gateway RV Park.

 Where to Eat & Drink in Carbondale: Village Smithy Restaurant for classic diner eats, Fatbelly Burgers for simple but great quality burgers.
-For local craft beer try Carbondale Beer Works and Roaring Fork Beer Company.
+For local craft beer try Carbondale Beer Works.